Patrol - Leadership

 - Deputy Director

-Lt.
-Col. McGreal was born and raised in Hegewisch-- the most southeastern neighborhood in the city of Chicago.
-Lt.
-Col. McGreal graduated from the University of Illinois in Chicago with a Bachelor of Liberal Arts and Science degree in Criminal Justice.
+Colonel McGreal was born and raised in Hegewisch-- the most southeastern neighborhood in the city of Chicago.
+Colonel McGreal graduated from the University of Illinois in Chicago with a Bachelor of Liberal Arts and Science degree in Criminal Justice.

 - Lieutenant Colonel Christopher Owen